elijamesku/Bluebeam/README.md

 ## Intune Context Elevation Bypass Using CMD Wrapper

 Microsoft Intune Win32 app deployments typically run in SYSTEM context, which cannot access user-local paths like `%LOCALAPPDATA%`.
-To overcome this limitation, use `cmd` wrappers to invoke the PowerShell scripts as the currently logged-in user, preserving their environment.
+To overcome this limitation, use `cmd` wrappers to invoke the PowerShell scripts as the currently logged-in user, preserving their environment

 ### Start-Install.cmd